Côte d'Ivoire

 Αδύνατα σημεία

-• Weak diversification of the production and manufacturing base, dependence on a few exports vulnerable to fluctuations in world prices
+• Weak diversification of the production and manufacturing base, dependence on commodity exports vulnerable to fluctuations in world prices

 • Major regional economic disparities between Abidjan and the rest of the country

-• Weak private sector, difficult access to credit and massive informality (90% of employment for 90% of GDP)
+• Weak private sector and massive informality (90% of employment for 90% of GDP)

 • Cocoa plantations responsible for deforestation and child labour